salomaaharri/Capstone-AIML-salomaa/README.md

 ## Introduction

 In my project, I address the critical challenge of industrial pump failures, which can lead to significant operational disruptions and financial losses across various sectors.
-By leveraging machine learning (ML), specifically Long Short-Term Memory (LSTM) networks, I aim to predict such failures before they occur, enabling timely maintenance actions that can prevent downtime and extend equipment lifespan.
+By leveraging machine learning, specifically Long Short-Term Memory (LSTM) networks, I aim to predict such failures before they occur, enabling timely maintenance actions that can prevent downtime and extend equipment lifespan.

 ## Methodology